top of page

 • 3 min read

-A couple identified an opportunity to step into business ownership by opening a new fitness studio under an emerging franchise brand.
+In this scenario, a couple explored an opportunity to step into business ownership through a fitness studio franchise.
 It would be their first business.

-On the surface, the opportunity made sense.
-From a funding perspective, it required a more careful assessment.
+On the surface, the opportunity appeared reasonable.
+However, from a funding perspective, it required a more detailed assessment.

 Loan Solutions for Buying a Café Franchise